 - Serve as the first point of contact for individuals and families when they need care

-- Provide continuity in care built on a long-term relationship between a patient and a clinician who knows you over your lifetime and understands your needs
+- Provide continuity in care built on a long-term relationship between a patient and a clinician who knows patients over a lifetime and understands their needs

 - Coordinate patient care with other specialists or health care providers

-- Is patient-centered and holistic, building trusting, healing relationships through strong communication.
+- Be patient-centered and holistic by building trusting, healing relationships through strong communication